friday27/JavaDSA/DataStructures/HashTables.md

 ### Open addressing
 * Open addressing deals with hash collisions by finding another place within the hash table for the object to go by offsetting it from the position to which it hashed to.

+* When using open addressing as a collision resolution technique the key-value pairs are stored in the table(array) itself, as opposed to a data structure like in seperate chaining.
+This means we need to care a great deal about the size of our hash table and how many elements are currently in the table.

+        Load factor = items in table / size of the table

+* There are an infinite amount of probing sequences you can come up with, here are a few:
+    * Linear probing

+            P(x) = ax + b where a, b are constants

+    * Quadratic probing

+            P(x) = ax^2 + bx + c, where a, b, c are constants

+    * Double hashing

+            P(k, x) = x*H2(k), where H2(k) is a secondary hash function

+    * Pseudo random number generator

+            P(k, x) = x*RNG(H(k), x), where RNG is a random number generator function seeded with H(k)

+* General inserting method for open addressing on a table of size N goes as follows:

+        x = 1 // as a specific factor, if collision happens, increment x by 1 keyHash = H(x)
+        index = keyHash

+        while table[index] != null
+            index = (keyHash + P(k, x)) mod N
+            x = x + 1

+        insert (k, v) at table[index]
+        // Where H(k) is the hash for the key k and P(k, x) is the probing function

+### Issue with removing
+* Use naive removing (probe to the next element while the hash result doesn't equal to the target result nor null) would output wrong sometimes.

+* The solution is to use a unique marker called a **tombstone** instead of null to indicate that a (k, v) pair has been deleted and that the bucket should be skipped during a search.

+* **Lazy deletion**: Lots of tombstones might cause a crowded table.
+An optimization called lazy deletion is to replace the first tombstone with the value we did look up for (x) and set x to null.

+### Related Leetcode Problems
+* [Easy]
+* [Easy]
+* [Easy]
+* [Easy]
+* [Easy]